 - Due to these numbers, almost everyone is affected in one way or another by autism.
 You might have a family member that has autism, you might work with someone that has been diagnosed with autism, or you might know the boy down the street that is on the autism spectrum.
 Regardless of where you fall in these scenarios, wouldn’t it be advantageous to know how to optimally interact with these individuals?
 They’re interesting.
 They have talents.
 It will benefit you to get to know them!
 If Einstein and Michelangelo were alive today, most likely they would be diagnosed with autism!

 - When you think of autism do you think of children?
 Since autism started exploding in the mid-eighties, many of these children are now approaching adulthood.
 This results in a new myriad of questions for the parents of these individuals and for the community as a whole.
-As parents you might wonder if your children can go to college (they can), if they can obtain/maintain a job (they can), and if they can form important relationships with the opposite sex (another affirmative response).
+As parents, you might wonder if your children can go to college (they can), if they can obtain/maintain a job (they can), and if they can form important relationships with the opposite sex (they can).
 As an employer, you might be concerned about hiring someone with autism.
 In what type of positions might the individual excel?
 The answer is simple–MANY!

 If you’re the parent of a child that is on the spectrum, Autism Tomorrow answers such questions as: